Citizen-Group/BaseWebService/README.md

-# BaseWebService
+# New NodeJS/Express base project
-Base NodeJS/Express starter webservice
+A base project for starting services